-

 How will I learn?

-You will learn through lectures, practical laboratory sessions and workshops, led by staff with diverse physiological expertise.
+You will learn through lectures, practical laboratory sessions and case study workshops, led by staff with diverse physiological expertise.
 While lectures will provide you with a sound grounding in scientific principles and concepts of exercise physiology, practical sessions will give you hands-on opportunities to put that theory into practice.

 You will have access to modern technologies and equipment for the performance of fitness tests, assessment of cardiorespiratory function and musculoskeletal function, dietary analysis and development of exercise programmes.

-As well as being expected to work independently, there will also be opportunities for group work, which will facilitate peer-to-peer learning, as well as the development of communication and problem-solving skills.
+As well as being expected to work independently, there will be opportunities for group work, which will facilitate peer-to-peer learning, as well as the development of communication and problem-solving skills.

 When you have learned the core concepts and methodologies, you will have an opportunity to take your learning to a higher level with the completion of either a research project or a practical work-based placement.
 This will develop your critical evaluation skills, as well as a range of specific practical skills in the application of exercise physiology for rehabilitation.
 You will be required to synthesise a dissertation (either a research dissertation or a case study dissertation) and to present your findings in an academic setting.